 This article is published in collaboration with the Estonian Film Institute.

 Ahto Valter (1912-1991) was the first Estonian to sail around the world under the flag of his country.
-In 1930, his brother Kõu and he crossed the Atlantic Ocean (Tallinn-Miami) on a 26-foot motorless sailboat.
+In 1930, his brother Kõu and he crossed the Atlantic Ocean, from Tallinn to Miami, on a 26-foot motorless sailboat.
 From 1930-1933, he sailed across the ocean five times with his brothers Jariilo and Uku as his companions, among others.

 He moved to the United States in the 1930s where he worked to propagate nautical tourism and as a marine inspector.
 From 1938-1940, he took his son, wife and a few other companions and sailed a boat built in Estonia and sailing under the Estonian flag around the world – from New York to New York.